This post was originally published on January 29, 2019, and has since been updated to reflect the latest trends.

 The question is: now what?

-As you look back on what worked in 2019 and what trends you’d like to incorporate today, the first thing you’ll want to do is check in with your personas.
+As you look back on what worked in the past and what trends you’d like to incorporate today, the first thing you’ll want to do is check in with your personas.

 What are your customers looking for in their trade show experience?
 And more importantly, what are they looking for in the kinds of products/services you offer?